testingxtest2-dotcom/LLM7-Codex-Proxy-Gui/README.md

 STEP 1 - paste your API and Save

-Step 2 - Browse the Main Proxy folder that you downloded from https://github.com/theRizwan/llm7-codex-proxy
+Step 2 - Browse the Main Proxy folder ( Rizwan extracted main ) that you downloded from https://github.com/theRizwan/llm7-codex-proxy

 Step 3 - just click Write config